 Theirs was not a whirlwind romance.
 The lovestruck boy from the bush had much to learn about a modern, liberated woman.
 Alice rebuffed Norman's early advances, firmly explaining she wanted a career, not marriage and children.

 But it wasn't to be.
 Months and years passed, and Alice didn't fall pregnant.
-It was before IVF.
-There were fertility tests, and these eventually revealed Norman was, as the doctor put it bluntly, "shooting blanks".
+There was no IVF back then, though there were fertility tests.
+And these eventually revealed Norman was, as the doctor put it bluntly, "shooting blanks".

 LOVE WRITING FICTION?